Throwing Muses

-Throwing Muses are an American alternative rock band formed in 1981 in Newport, Rhode Island, United States, that toured and recorded extensively until 1997, when its members began concentrating more on other projects.
+Throwing Muses are an American alternative rock band formed in 1981 in Newport, Rhode Island that toured and recorded extensively until 1997, when its members began concentrating more on other projects.

-The group was originally fronted by two stepsisters, Kristin Hersh and Tanya Donelly, who both wrote the group's songs.
+The group was originally fronted by two step-sisters, Kristin Hersh and Tanya Donelly, who both wrote the group's songs.
 Throwing Muses are known for performing music with shifting tempos, creative chord progressions, unorthodox song structures, and surreal lyrics.
 The group was set apart from other contemporary acts by Hersh's stark, candid writing style; Donelly's pop stylings and vocal harmonies; and David Narcizo's unusual drumming techniques eschewing use of cymbals.
-Hersh's hallucinatory, feverish lyrics occasionally touch on the subject of mental illness, more often drawing portraits of characters from daily life or addressing relationships.

 History

 1983–1986: Formation, first EP and The Doghouse Cassette, debut album

-Throwing Muses were formed in 1983 by Kristin Hersh and her stepsister Tanya Donelly, who were both attending Rogers High School.
-They initially called themselves "Kristin Hersh and the Muses", in which band they were accompanied by bass player Elaine Adamedes and drummer Becca Blumen who were later replaced by Leslie Langston and David Narcizo, respectively.
-Narcizo did not originally know how to play the drums but when Hersh told him that Becca Blumen had left the band and he could join, Narcizo said on the subject "I had never played a drum kit before – all I'd played was marching drums and concert drums.
+Throwing Muses were formed in 1983 by Kristin Hersh and her half-sister Tanya Donelly, who were both attending Rogers High School.
+They initially called themselves "Kristin Hersh and the Muses", in which they were accompanied by bass player Elaine Adamedes and drummer Becca Blumen, who later were replaced by Leslie Langston and David Narcizo, respectively.
+Narcizo did not originally know how to play the drums, but when Hersh told him Blumen had left the band and he could join, Narcizo said, "I had never played a drum kit before – all I'd played was marching drums and concert drums.
 We found somebody whose kit we could borrow, but it arrived without cymbals.
 I learned to play on it without cymbals which then became my trademark early on."

 Throwing Muses released their debut self-titled EP in 1984 on their own Blowing Fuses label.
-In 1985, they released a set of demos, later known as The Doghouse Cassette, garnering a number-one college radio hit, "Sinkhole" and extensive coverage in the local music press.
+In 1985, they released a set of demos, later known as "The Doghouse Cassette," garnering extensive coverage in the local music press.
 Demo producer Gary Smith of Fort Apache Studios led them to sign with 4AD, where they became the label's first American band.
 Kristin recalls, "I signed with them because [owner] Ivo [Watts-Russell] was funny and goofy, and that was about it."
 In 1986, they released their self-titled debut album produced by Gil Norton.
 Hersh has written the memoir Rat Girl about the year the band moved to Boston, was signed, and recorded their first album.